top of page

 Primarily Combined-Type ADHD

-Individuals with combined-type ADHD show a mix of inattentive, impulsive, and hyperactive traits.
-To qualify for a diagnosis of combined-type ADHD, you must meet criteria for both inattentive and hyperactive-impulsive types, which requires demonstrating five out of the 9 traits as an adult from each type.
+According to the DSM-5 criteria, to qualify for a diagnosis of combined-type ADHD, you must meet criteria for both inattentive and hyperactive-impulsive types, which requires demonstrating five out of the 9 traits for at least 6 months from each type.
+The traits must also interfere with your performance in key areas of your life.

 ADHD does not have a single assessment or test.
 Professionals trained to evaluate ADHD, such as family doctors, nurse practitioners, psychiatrists, neurologists, or psychologists, can diagnose this neurodivergence.